Recaps-WBS-CODING-SCHOOL/2024-06-26-React-Directory-Structure-and-Readmes/README.md

 - When importing, make sure `node_modules` imports are at the top, then custom files!
 - Import everything in alphabetical order!
 - Have fun!

+> [!NOTE]
+> This repo contains an .excalidraw file.
+You can upload it to excalidraw to read the slides